 The swim from the first pool to where you enter to the Wadi Shab cave is a few hundred meters.
 There are sections where you can wade through the water, where the water flows ankle deep over shingle and parts where the bottom is nowhere in sight.

-Take a look at my Wadi Shab Reel on Instagram that shares video from the swim.
+Take a look at my Wadi Shab Reel on Instagram that shares video from the swim in March 2023.

 It’s also worth mentioning that there’s slippery algae on the rocks.
 Take it slowly in and out of the water.